selectiveintellect/vic/gettingstarted.md

     $ vic helloworld.vic -o helloworld.asm

-This creates the PIC assembly file that the user can then manipulate further if they want to.
+This creates the PIC&reg; assembly file that the user can then manipulate further if they want to.
 Then the user compiles this the standard way using `gputils`.

     $ gpasm -o helloworld.o helloworld.asm